Mil Mi-28: Design

-It is equipped with two heavily armored cockpits, a windshield able to withstand 12.7–14.5 mm caliber bullets, in-nose electronics, and a narrow-X tail rotor, with reduced noise characteristics.
-It is powered by two 2,200 hp Isotov TV-3-117VM (t/n 014) turboshaft engines.

 While the Mi-28 is not intended for use as a transport, it does have a small passenger compartment capable of carrying three people.
 The planned purpose of this is the rescue of downed helicopter crews.

 The Mi-28N features a helmet mounted display for the pilot.
 The pilot designates targets for the navigator/weapons officer, who proceeds to fire the weapons required to fulfill that particular task.
 The integrated surveillance and fire control system has two optical channels providing wide and narrow fields of view, a narrow-field-of-view optical television channel, and laser rangefinder.
 The system can move within 110 degrees in azimuth and from +13 to −40 degrees in elevation.